On the limits of agency in agent-based models: Introduction

 \section{Introduction}

-Many of the challenges that we face today --- from epidemics to housing shortages to humanitarian crises --- are not the result of a single person's action, but the complex interplay of countless individuals taking decisions and interacting with each other over time.
-Agent-based models (ABMs) aim to capture these dynamics by simulating a collection of agents that act and interact within a computational world.
-ABMs have helped study a multitude of complex systems across epidemiology \cite{aylett-bullockJuneOpensourceIndividualbased2021b, kerrCovasimAgentbasedModel2021e, hinchOpenABMCovid19AgentbasedModel2021b}, economics \cite{axtellAgentBasedModeling2022, axtell120MillionAgents2016}, and disaster response~\cite{ghaffarian2021agent,aylett2022epidemiological}.
-For example, they were used to evaluate vaccination protocols during the COVID-19 pandemic~\cite{romero2021public}, predict the crash of housing markets~\cite{ge2017endogenous}, and design evacuation programs for war refugees~\cite{mehrab2024agent}.
-ABMs are particularly valuable for addressing these policy questions because they enable the simulation of interventions by modeling the interplay between individual behaviors and environmental dynamics.
-Their practical utility requires capturing realistic environments and expressive agents while efficiently simulating million-size populations.
+Many of the today's challenges --- from epidemics to housing shortages to humanitarian crises --- emerge from the complex interplay of countless individuals making decisions and interacting over time.
+Agent-based models (ABMs) aim to capture these dynamics by simulating collections of agents that act and interact within computational environments.
+ABMs have proven useful across various domains, including epidemiology \cite{aylett-bullockJuneOpensourceIndividualbased2021b, kerrCovasimAgentbasedModel2021e, hinchOpenABMCovid19AgentbasedModel2021b}, economics \cite{axtellAgentBasedModeling2022, axtell120MillionAgents2016}, and disaster response~\cite{ghaffarian2021agent,aylett2022epidemiological}.
+For instance, they were used to evaluate vaccination protocols during the COVID-19 pandemic~\cite{romero2021public, aylett-bullockJuneOpensourceIndividualbased2021b,hinchOpenABMCovid19AgentbasedModel2021b}, predict the crash of housing markets~\cite{ge2017endogenous, axtell120MillionAgents2016}, and design evacuation programs for war refugees~\cite{mehrab2024agent,ghaffarian2021agent}.
+Their utility in addressing policy questions stems from the ability to model interventions by simulating the interplay between individual behaviors and environmental dynamics.